Multiple DWI Charges

 • Increased Insurance Rates: A DWI conviction can cause your car insurance premiums to rise significantly, making it more expensive to maintain coverage.

 • Employment Issues: A conviction can impact your job, especially if your job requires you to drive.
-You may also face difficulty finding employment in the future due to the criminal record.
+You may also face difficulty finding employment in the future due to your criminal record.

 • Social Stigma: A DWI conviction can affect your reputation and relationships, and may impact your ability to participate in certain social activities or volunteer opportunities.